China's Xi calls for 'smooth transition' in relationship with U.S.

-SANAA A 48-hour truce aimed at ending Yemen's civil war came under pressure on Saturday as residents said fighting was still going on in parts of the country.
+LIMA (Reuters) - Chinese President Xi Jinping called on Saturday for a “smooth transition” in Beijing’s relationship with Washington and praised outgoing President Barack Obama for strengthening ties between the two nations.

-LIMA Chinese President Xi Jinping on Saturday called for a "smooth transition" in Beijing's relationship with Washington and praised outgoing President Barack Obama for strengthening ties between the two nations.
+During a meeting in Peru, Obama again urged all sides in the dispute over the South China Sea to reduce tensions and resolve their disputes peacefully.

-During a meeting in Peru, Obama repeated the U.S. urging that all sides in the dispute over the South China Sea reduce tensions and resolve their disputes peacefully.
+He also encouraged China to advance economic reforms, including a transition to a market-determined currency exchange rate.

-The meeting is expected to be the last between the two leaders before President-elect Donald Trump enters the White House.
+The meeting on the sidelines of an Asia-Pacific forum is expected to be the last between the two leaders before President-elect Donald Trump enters the White House.
 Trump has been sharply critical of China.

 “We meet at a hinge moment in the China-U.S. relationship,” Xi said at the start of the meeting, through an interpreter.